cherrinn/comparative-app/readme.md

 ```
 streamlit run app.py
 ```
+Runs the app in the development mode.
+Open http://localhost:8501 to view it in the browser.

 ## How to Deploy Streamlit Apps to Heroku
 you need to have Account Heroku and Github.